 - Use of controlled flocculation: Controlled flocculation of solid particles is obtained by adding flocculating agents such as Electrolytes, Surfactants, and Polymers.

 - Use of structured vehicles: Structured vehicles also called thickening or suspending agents increase the viscosity of the suspension.
-They are functioning by entrapping the particle and reducing the sedimentation of particles.
+They are functioning by entrapping the particles and reducing the sedimentation of particles.
 Due to difficulty during application by syringe, the structured vehicle is not useful for parenteral suspension.

 - Use of both structured vehicles with flocculating agents.